 For more than 40 years Butlin’s Filey Holiday Camp was a major factor in Filey’s economy.
-Building began in 1939 and continued during the Second World War when it became an air force station known as RAF Hunmanby Moor.
-In 1945 Butlin’s became a popular holiday resort with its own railway station and by the late 1950s the camp could cater for 10,000 holiday makers.
+The building of the camp began in 1939 and continued during the Second World War when it became an air force station known as RAF Hunmanby Moor.
+In 1945 Butlin’s reopened and became a popular holiday resort with its own railway station.
+By the late 1950s the camp could cater for 10,000 holiday makers.
 It closed in 1984, causing a decrease in the holiday makers visiting Filey.

-I remember the Filey Butlins camp as in the school holidays, soon after I passed my driving test (when just 17 years and 2 weeks!!) , I used to drive a huge old fashioned 1936 Austin taxi for Dawson’s, a local taxi firm in Filey.
+I remember the Filey Butlins camp as in the school holidays, soon after I passed my driving test (when just 17 years and 2 weeks!!), I used to drive a huge old fashioned 1936 Austin taxi for Dawson’s, a local taxi firm in Filey.
 Most of our journeys were taking customers between Filey town and Butlin’s camp with an occasional trip to Scarborough.
-The taxi was a 1936 model and had very poor brakes – would have undoubtedly failed an MOT had there been such a thing in those days.
+The taxi was a 1936 model and had very poor brakes and would have undoubtedly failed an MOT had there been such a thing in those days.
 I considered it was a good holiday job as on previous years I had a job stacking hay bundles for a local farmer who paid a shilling an hour!

-School holidays in Filey I spent most school holidays in Filey.
+Virtually all my school holidays were spent in in Filey.
 I recall a number of good times there.
 I particularly enjoyed golf which I started to learn at the Filey Golf Club when I was around 10 or 11 years old – first when we visited and then when we lived there during every school holidays.
 Both my brother Douglas and my father had been country members of the Filey Golf Club for many years and I became a junior member.

-I remember those times at the golf club in the early Forties very clearly.
+I remember my times at the golf club in the early Forties very clearly.
 It was wartime and there were areas near some golf holes, such as those near Primrose Valley, from where one could not retrieve one’s golf ball as they were mined as part of the coastal defences!
-Indeed the land mines had killed a number of people who failed heed the many warning signs and entered the forbidden mined areas.
-I had golf lessons from the old golf professional called “Pop” Beck” – Alfred Ward Beck.
-In those days “woods” (drivers, brassies and spoons) were definitely wooden and all the clubs had wooden shafts!
+Indeed the land mines had killed a number of people who failed to heed the many warning signs and entered the forbidden mined areas.
+I had golf lessons from the old golf club professional affectionately known as “Pop” Beck” – Alfred Ward Beck.

-My teacher Alfred Ward Beck –“Pop Beck” (1878-1951) apparently was the youngest of thirteen children born in Grouville, one of the twelve parishes of Jersey.
+Alfred Ward Beck –“Pop Beck” (1878-1951) apparently was the youngest of thirteen children born in Grouville, one of the twelve parishes of Jersey.
 He was an island compatriot of another famous golfer Harry Vardon, and so was yet another Jersey man to earn his living at a North of England golf club.
-At the age of 15 years he went to Dinard France as golf professional and was already giving golf lessons.
-The following year in 1895, on the recommendation of Harry Vardon, another jersey golfer, Pop came to Filey and was appointed professional soon after the club was formed in 1897; he remained in post until 1946 after the Second World War.
+At the age of only 15 years he went to Dinard France as golf professional and was already giving golf lessons!
+The following year in 1895, on the recommendation of Harry Vardon, another Jersey golfer, Pop came to Filey and was appointed professional soon after the club was formed in 1897; he remained in post until 1946 after the Second World War.

 His brother, Thomas Helier Beck, (b.
 1883) joined him in Filey for a couple of years around 1904.
 His son, Alfred Gibson Beck (1904-1987), generally known as Freddie, was born at Filey and was his assistant before becoming the professional at Bradley Hall, Sherwood Forest and Leicester Golf clubs.
-Freddie had one professional win – the 1937 Midland Professional Championship.
-Freddie resembled his younger brother Arthur who I remember well.
+Freddie had only one professional win – the 1937 Midland Professional Championship.
+Freddie resembled his younger brother Arthur.
+I remember Arthur very well.
 Both were short men who used long clubs.
-Pop Beck was succeeded at Filey by his son Arthur Beck (Information from John Winship, a former caddy of A W Beck).
+Pop Beck was succeeded at Filey by his son Arthur (Information from John Winship, a former caddy of A W Beck).

 In the summer holidays I used to spend much of every day at the golf club usually playing golf with other boys or any visitors looking for a game.

-In the Forties Burr’s the stables were in the centre of the town.
-We would mount the horses at the stables, and walk them along the Crescent, down the steep cobbled Crescent Hill and on to the beach.
+In the Forties we would mount the horses at the stables, and walk them along the Crescent, down the steep cobbled Crescent Hill and on to the beach.
 The horses would start to canter as soon as they felt the sand beneath their hooves!
-Very pleasant, attractive stable girls always accompanied us – two I remember were Rita Simpson and Pearl Hanson – who we boys admired from afar!
-The beach was a marvelous place for riding particularly out of the holiday season when there were few visitors about and literally miles of clear beach.
+Very pleasant, attractive stable girls always accompanied us – two I remember were Rita Simpson and Pearl Hanson – both of whom we boys admired from afar!
+The beach was a marvelous place for riding, particularly out of the holiday season, when there were few visitors about and literally miles of clear beach.
 We did a great deal of trotting and cantering on the beach but never any jumping.
-Apparently the riding school later moved from the centre of Filey to Brookfield Farm, Hunmanby in 1962 and was reduced in size.
+Apparently, the riding school later moved in 1962 from the centre of Filey to Brookfield Farm, Hunmanby and was reduced in size.